dewey92/pureshell/README.md

 spago install
 ```

-To watch for changes, simpley run
+To watch for changes, do
 ```
 yarn dev
 ```

 ## Build
-Building is also easy.
-Run
+Building is also easy
 ```
 yarn build
 ```